PDF(107.6 KB) View with Adobe Reader on a variety of devices

 Step 2.
 Choose the Unit/Slot on which the copper test is to be performed from the Unit/Slot drop-down list and the desired port from the Port drop-down list.
-The unit identifies the whether the switch is a master or slave in the stack (unit 1 is master and unit 2 is slave).
+The unit identifies the whether the switch is active or a member in the stack (unit 1 is active and unit 2 is member).
+If you are unfamiliar with the terms used, check out Cisco Business: Glossary of New Terms.
 The slot identifies whether the switch is ESW2-550 or ESW2-550X (slot 1 is ESW2-550 and slot 2 is ESW2-550X).

 Step 3.
 Click Copper Test.
 A new window appears:

 Step 4.
 Click OK to begin the test.